 This cute little design can be a good starting point on your quest to drawing a sheep made from simple shapes!
 Colors are mostly grey and black and the posture was also selected because of its simplicity and effectiveness.

-The illustration below is the one you must duplicate in this drawing lesson.
+The illustration above is the one you must duplicate in this drawing lesson.
 You can use the illustration on the bottom with all six steps on it if you prefer.

 However, some important tips are available with each step, so it's up to you whether you prefer to draw on your own or use my technique to come up with a fun character like this one! :)